 You can modify resolvconf to push DNS to your VPN’s DNS servers, or you can manually configure the iptables firewall to ensure all traffic (including DNS requests) cannot leave your Linux machine outside the VPN tunnel.
 Please see our notes on building your own firewall later in this article for more on this.

 WebRTC leaks are now the most common form of IP leak we see in our tests.
 Strictly speaking, WebRTC leaks are a browser issue, not a VPN issue, which has led many VPN providers to distance themselves from a problem which is not easy to fix.

 In our view, this is not good enough.
-Indeed, neither do we think that publishing a “How to Disable WebRTC” guides hidden deep inside a provider’s help section is good enough, either.
+We also don't think publishing a "How to Disable WebRTC” guide hidden deep inside a provider’s help section is good enough, either.

 WebRTC is an HTML5 platform that allows seamless voice and video communication inside users’ browser windows.
 Almost all modern browsers on almost all major platforms now support WebRTC, including Chrome, Firefox, Opera, Edge, Safari, and Brave.

 An exception is in iOS, where only Safari supports WebRTC (at least without additional plugins).